sfu-ireceptor/turnkey-service/docs/troubleshooting.md

 # log as root into the web application container
 sudo docker exec -t -i irdn-api /bin/bash
 ```
-More generally, `docker exec -t -i <container name> <command>` executes the given command in the given container.
+More generally, `docker exec -t -i <container name> <command>` executes a given command in the given container.

 ## Logging into the MongoDB database as an admin user

 ```
-# get user credentials
+# load the admin user credentials
 source scripts/export.sh

-# execute the mongo command with these user credentials
+# launch a mongo client using these credentials
 sudo docker exec -it irdn-mongo mongo --authenticationDatabase admin $MONGODB_DB -u $MONGODB_SERVICE_USER -p $MONGODB_SERVICE_SECRET
 ```

-You can then execute standard MongoDB commands such as:
+You can then execute standard MongoDB commands:
 ```
 // switch to the "ireceptor" database use ireceptor

-// show the list of samples
+// show sampless
 db.sample.find()

-// show the list of sequences
+// show sequence annotations
 db.sequence.find()
 ```